deculler/cs262b-sp20/index.md

 {% include syllabus_entry %}
 ## How to be a good reviewer
 <!-- 4/23/20 -->
+You do not need to do write-ups, but please read these.
+We will have a discussion about the PC review process, what to expect from reviewers, and what expectations you should live up to when you take on that role.
+The optional is quite useful too.
 <div class="reading">
 <div class="required_reading" markdown="1">
 * [Writing reviews for systems conferences, Mothy Roscoe](https://people.inf.ethz.ch/troscoe/pubs/review-writing.pdf)